lguez/NetCDF95/docs/Detailed_content/datasets.md

 # Datasets & co

-This page describles procedures handling a whole dataset, or handling a combination of NetCDF variables and dimensions.
+This page describles procedures handling a whole dataset, or handling a combination of NetCDF variables, dimensions or attributes.

 See the [improvements page](improvements.md) for an explanation of the mnemonics \"basic change\", \"interface change\",